 Now, let’s talk about how to pick a CPU, because it isn’t as simple as you might think.
 While you can stack rank them based on the number of cores and compute power, buying the most powerful one you can afford may not be worth the money.
 Realistically, you want to buy a processor that’s just powerful enough to let your GPU rip at full power.
 If you’re building an extremely powerful gaming rig, you should pick up for our favorite CPU at the moment, the Intel Core i9-9900-K, so you can get the most out of our favorite graphics card, Nvidia RTX 2080 Ti.
 Rocking an overpowered processor with a middle of the road CPU isn’t necessarily going to net you better performance while playing games, so it’s probably not worth spending more than you have to.
 Don’t worry, we’ve recommended CPUs at many different price points to help you find the sweet spot between power and price.

 The fastest Intel processor for games, streaming, and more

 Cores: 8 | Threads: 16 | Base Clock: 3.6GHz | Turbo Clock: 5.0GHz | Overclocking: Yes, 4.9-5.0GHz typical | L3 Cache: 16MB | TDP: 95W | PCIe 3.0 lanes: 16

-The Core i9-9900K doesn't have the core counts found of chips like the i9-7980XE or Threadripper 2990WX, but it boasts the highest clockspeed of any current processor, with excellent per-core performance.
+The Core i9-9900K doesn't have the core counts found on the latest HEDT chips like the Threadripper 3970X, but it's faster in games and costs a lot less.
+It also boasts the highest clockspeed of any current processor, with excellent per-core performance.

 Excellent gaming performance at a lower price